IasonC/AndroidGUICollection/README.md

 ## Citation
 If you utlize our Android-based data collection and labelling in your GUI Automation research, please consider citing our work:
 ```<stump ArXiv URL>```

+Also refer to our main ["Explorer" repository](https://github.com/varnelis/Explorer) for the paper implementation.